Electrically charged supermassive twin stars: Framework

 where $\rho_e(r)$, $q(r)$ and $m(r)$ are the electric charge density, charge and mass profiles, respectively, and Eq.~(\ref{eq:TOV-p}) is the Tolman-Oppenheimer-Volkov (TOV) equation for a charged star.
 The metric potential $e^{-2\lambda}$ has the Reissner-Nordstr\"om form (see Refs. \cite{brillante2014,arbanil2015,lazzari2020} for more details).

 The associated boundary conditions are established as follows.
-At the center of the star we have that the charge and mass are null{, i.e.} $q(0)=m(0) = 0$, and we stipulate a central pressure $p(0) = p_0$.
+At the center of the star we have that the charge and mass are null $q(0)=m(0) = 0$ and we stipulate a central pressure $p(0) = p_0$.
 Moreover, the stellar surface ($r=R$) is defined by the point where the pressure is null, i.e., $p(R) = 0$.
 At this point, we have the star's total gravitational mass $m(R) = M$ and charge $q(R) = Q$, respectively.
 Moreover, in order to solve the structure equations, we must specify the charge distribution and the EoS that describes the matter inside the star, the latter being discussed in the next subsection.
-Regarding the charge distribution, as in Ref. \cite{lazzari2020}, we assume it is proportional to the energy density, i.e., $\rho_e = \alpha\epsilon\,,$ where $\alpha$ is a dimensionless (in geometric units) proportionality constant.
-In what follows, we denote such distribution as the $\alpha$-distribution.
+Regarding the charge distribution, as e.g. in Ref. \cite{lazzari2020}, we will assume it is proportional to the energy density, i.e., $\rho_e = \alpha\epsilon\,,$ where, in geometric units, $\alpha$ is a dimensionless proportionality constant which can be considered a free parameter in our modeling.
+Such distribution will be denoted $\alpha$-distribution in what follows.
+In this distribution, for a constant $\alpha$ one has that $Q = \alpha M$.
+Requiring that the compact star does not collapse into a BH, i. e. that the exterior event horizon of the Reissner-Nordstr{\"o}m spacetime has to be smaller than the stellar radius, which implies that $Q < M$, one should have that $\alpha < 1$.
+As assumed in Refs.~\cite{brillante2014,lazzari2020,ray2003,ghezzi2005}, we will also consider that the micro-physical effects of the electric charge on the EoS are negligible.